promise-nuggets/promise-nuggets.github.io/src/site/06-safety-of-then-exceptions.md

 ---
 title: Safety of then - thrown errors
-layout: nuggets
+layout: nuggets.html.pug
 category: Introduction
 date: 2007-01-05
 ---

 We need to write a function that reads a config file and parses it as JSON.
 How can we do that safely?

 #### Callbacks